CMeeg/gridsome-source-kentico-kontent/README.md

 # @meeg/gridsome-source-kentico-kontent

-> This plugin currently does not support Gridsome >= 0.7.0.
-Support will be coming as soon as possible.

 A [Kentico Kontent](https://kontent.ai/) data source plugin for [Gridsome](https://gridsome.org/) that aims to support all of the main features of Kentico Kontent:

 ✔ Content (including all content element types)\